Nebelwerfer

+Name

+The Nebelwerfer's name, which translates as "fog launcher", had previously been given to a smoke-generating Nebelwerfer 35, and was later used for the 10 cm Nebelwerfer 40, which could deliver shells with chemical munitions, as well as high-explosive shells.
+The same name was then used for later rocket launcher systems.
+The name Nebelwerfer did remain in use for both systems, which was possibly not originally intended.
+The loud, shrill howling noise of the incoming rockets led Allied soldiers in the Sicily campaign to give it the nicknames "Screaming Mimi" and "Moaning Minnie".

+Rudolf Nebel, a German aviator and rocket builder whose last name translates as "fog", is sometimes incorrectly named as the inventor of the Nebelwerfer artillery.
+Nebel did, however, develop a powder-based rocket system with the same name that he used as a fighter pilot during World War I, downing two British planes.

 Weapons

 10 cm Nebelwerfer 35

 The lower muzzle velocity of a mortar meant that its shell walls could be thinner than those of artillery shells, and it could carry a larger payload than artillery shells of the same weight.
 This made it an attractive delivery system for poison gases.
-The U.S. Army's Chemical Warfare Service developed their 4.2 inch chemical mortar for precisely that reason and the Nebeltruppen shared that reasoning.
+The U.S. Army's Chemical Warfare Service developed their 4.2-inch chemical mortar for precisely that reason and the Nebeltruppen shared that reasoning.
 Its first weapon was also a mortar, the 10 cm Nebelwerfer 35, which was designed in 1934.

 10 cm Nebelwerfer 40

 Almost from the beginning, the army wanted more range than the 10 cm NbW 35's 3000 m, but troop trials of two prototypes did not take place until May 1940.
 Neither was entirely satisfactory, but the best features of both were incorporated into the 10 cm Nebelwerfer 40.
 This was a very advanced breech-loading weapon with a recoil mechanism and an integral wheeled carriage.
 It had twice the range of its predecessor, but was eight times the weight and cost nearly ten times as much: vs 14,000 ℛℳ.